Let’s Make 2020 the Year We Get Family Support Right

 These not-so-subtle cues leave a mark; every time a woman is expected to carry the family burden and a man is expected to be at work, it reinforces the stereotypes that push women into reduced business roles...if not out the door.
 The result is Millennial parent partnerships that are not quite as equal as they set out to be...and women who opt out.

 Why do we care?
 Simple.
 We need all hands on deck.
-The Bureau of Labor Statics reported this week that there are a record number of job openings.
+The Bureau of Labor Statics reports that there are a record number of job openings.
 As LinkedIn put it, "available jobs outnumber jobless workers who are actively seeking work by almost 100,000 the most ever."
 Add that to the fact that women are outnumbering men on college campuses, and it becomes clear that outdated stereotypes have substantial costs.

 It means our workplace cultures and policies are going to have to catch up with our Millennials.
 Fairy Godboss' Samantha Samel put it this way: "In order for women to successfully take on roles that have previously been dominated by men in the workplace," she wrote, "assumptions about their life at home may have to be reconsidered."